adyxax/www/content/docs/gentoo/kernel_upgrades.md

 nvim --diff /proc/config.gz /usr/src/linux/.config
 {{< / highlight >}}

 Bellow you will find how I did things previously when centralising the build of all kernels on a collab-jde machine, and distributing them all afterwards.
-Local nodes would only rebuild local modules and get on with their life.
+Local nodes would only rebuild local modules and get on with their lives.

 ## Building on collab-jde